wecountproject/covid-assessment-centres/README.md

 Datasets are organized in directory by ownership and provenance.

-`latest.json` in the root directory indicates the latest dataset used by [the WeCount project](https://wecount.inclusivedesign.ca/)

 * `/ODS` directory: contains all versions of COVID-19 assessment centre locations fetched from [Ontario Open Data Service](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations).

 * `/WeCount` directory: contains all datasets used by [the WeCount project](https://wecount.inclusivedesign.ca/).

-* `latest.json`: a JSON schema that indicates the latest dataset used by [the WeCount project](https://wecount.inclusivedesign.ca/).
+* `latest.json` in each directory: a JSON schema that indicates the latest dataset used by that ownership.

 ## License